welcome to

 Important Dates

-Deadlines for Abstract Submission to be considered for an oral presentation and e-poster abstract submission: 15 September, 2022
+Deadlines for Abstract Submission to be considered for an oral presentation and e-poster abstract submission: TBD

-Deadline of Payment from abstract submitters/speakers: 10 September, 2022, in order to be included in the Final Program
+Deadline of Payment from abstract submitters/speakers: TBD, in order to be included in the Final Program

 Language